ten-protocol/go-ten/go/obscuronode/nodecommon/README.md

-This package contains code that is shared between the node host and the node enclave.
+This package defines the interface between the node host and the node enclave.
+Any code required for communication between the host and the enclave (e.g. RPC, encoding/decoding, the enclave API) should be placed here.